Crunching on the safe side.

-California Almond farmers grow virtually 100% of the United States’ (US) supply of almonds, making the U.S. the single largest market for almonds grown in California.
+California almond farmers grow virtually 100 percent of the United States’ (U.S.) supply of almonds, making the U.S. the single largest market for almonds grown in California.
 We take great pride in providing a wholesome and safe food for consumers in the U.S. and around the world to enjoy, and that’s why it has never been more important for our industry to be doing everything possible to have a state-of-the-art food safety system in place.
-In fact, every few months, through food recalls we see in the news that are not related to almonds, we are reminded of the importance of a solid food safety program.

 Specifically, the Almond Board regularly educates its growers and handlers on Good Agricultural Practices (GAPs) in our orchards and Good Manufacturing Practices (GMPs) in our processing plans.

 Our program also includes controls such as environmental monitoring and the pasteurization of almonds before being sold to consumers in the U.S., Canada, and Mexico.
 Together, these practices are designed to provide consumers with the safest possible almonds from California.